hexhex/hexlite-owlapi-plugin/README.md

 # Hexlite OWLAPI Plugin

-An OWLAPI Plugin for the Hexlite solver
+An OWLAPI Plugin for the Hexlite solver.

-This software is under construction.
+The plugin is described in the following publication.

+Peter Schüller (2020).
+A new OWLAPI interface for HEX-Programs applied to Explaining Contingencies in Production Planning.
+In: New Foundations for Human-Centered AI, Workshop at ECAI 2020.

 # Setup

-Currently, try the following:
+The easiest way is to use conda.
+In your base environment run

-    setup_and_test_within_conda.py <conda-environment>
+    $ python3 setup_and_test_within_conda.py <conda-environment>

 This will